If you've been here before, welcome back. I hope you discover new stuff and still find what you're looking for.

 I'd always considered peanut butter to be pretty healthy anyway, so I read on.
 What made this stuff healthy was that it had reduced added sugar added to it.
 Back then sugared peanut butter was unheard of in NZ, but I figured that one day it would have to come.

 And so it did.
-The first of it appeared in our favourite kiwi brands in about 2005, around the same time they closed their NZ factories and moved their manufacturing to China.
+The first of it appeared in our favourite kiwi brands in about 2005, around the same time they closed the PB making NZ factories.

 But back to me and my toast.
 There was a Freephone number on the jar and I rang it for a moan, to be told, "Most people prefer it with sugar, sir."